by Dr. Lawrence Wilson

 An important debate in the holistic healing community has to do with whether the added cost and perhaps the inconvenience of food-based nutritional supplements are worth it.
-Here is my experience and observations on this subject.
+Here are my experiences and observations on this subject.

 I will define a drug as something that is foreign to the human body.
 If a vitamin, whether from a food or synthesized, is the same form as that used in the body, then it is not a drug.
 It is a nutrient.